gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 ## Conclusion

-about one month of work, met a couple of times, installation, learned a lot about the programmation part but also about how to talk with a client and exchange about how he wanted things to be etc
+about one month of work, met a couple of times, installation, learned a lot about the programmation (user interface and video recognition) part but also about how to talk with a client and exchange about how he wanted things to be (not building something for myself even if I enjoyed the project, I would not have done some things that way but I listen to his wills) etc